RegardV/RegardV/README.md

 # 👋 I’m RegardV - AI-Ops Visionary

-I’m an **AI-Ops pioneer** blending DevOps foundations with cutting-edge AI to build autonomous, intelligent systems.
-From spinning up Ubuntu VMs and Docker containers to orchestrating **agentic workflows**, I’m passionate about automating the future.
-I’ve engineered an AI agent with Abacus Agent Builder that mastered FICA and AML regulatory requirements and developed a CrewAI pipeline that transforms niche ideas into 30-day journaling PDFs—complete with curated content, organic rewrites, and lead magnets.
+I’m an **AI-Ops pioneer, things move so fast you cant really you are a pioneer in anything for longer than a few hours. hahaha but in my section of community reachables I would be the pioner, everyone thinks I ma bit wacked.** blending DevOps foundations with cutting-edge AI to build autonomous, intelligent systems.
+From spinning up Ubuntu VMs and Docker containers to orchestrating, big words, big words, I would really like to get a hold and grasp on kubernetes, that seems fun, but I honestly dont have any where to apply it projectaly.. and its too heavy in time and resources for a quick 2 night brushup.

+**agentic workflows**, I’m passionate about automating the future( yes we are creating systems that will take our jobs away, for realsies, so the objective is to generate these systems that would work for us, so we can actually get on with the living part of life.

+I trained an Abacus Agent Builder on "FICA and AML" regulatory requirements in South Africa: Passed 80%plus and developed a

+CrewAI pipeline that:
+transforms niche ideas into 30-day journaling PDFs—complete with curated content, organic rewrites, and lead magnets.

 My toolkit? **Python**, **n8n**, and LLMs like Grok studio, Chat-gpt and Claude paired with Vs-code, a knack for prompt engineering and workflow design.
 With a background in programming (Pascal, Delphi, VBA, SQL) and database management from the late ’90s, I think like a coder and leverage AI to bridge modern gaps, rapidly learning and deploying solutions.
 I’ve even built a VBA tool to streamline client management, condensing sprawling data into a single, clickable interface.